 There are many different options when it comes to Svalbard snowmobile tours (you can find a complete selection here).
 There are short tours of just a few hours, often with the focus on seeing the Northern Lights.
 There are also somewhat longer tours that take half a day.
 And there are also full-day tours that go further away from Longyearbyen and visit Barentsburg or the East Coast…

 It also depends on the season when you travel.
 During the dark winter season (October-February), you can join short snowmobile tours that go looking for auroras.
 Longer snowmobile tours start running in February when there is some daylight and continue to run till May, as long as there is enough snow.
 At the beginning of summer (end of May-June), you can hike up the glacier and ride a snowmobile there.

 I was in Svalbard in February and joined one of the first longer tours of the season.
 The snowmobile tour that I went on is this 9-10 hour tour from Longyearbyen to Barentsburg.
 This tour covers a total distance of about 120-150 km, depending on the chosen route, and can only be done when there is sufficient daylight and sufficient snow.
 Normally, it runs from February to mid-May.
 Further below, you can read about this specific tour and what to expect.
-Read on!
+Take a look!